A1xarT/crypto-payment-gateway/README.md

 ## Features

 ### Payments
+> **Note:** Only native ETH is supported.
+ERC-20 tokens (USDC, USDT, etc.) and other networks (Polygon, Cronos, etc.) are not supported.

 - Create payments with an ETH amount or a **fiat amount** (USD → ETH auto-converted via live exchange rate)
 - Each payment gets a dedicated Ethereum deposit address — HD wallet, private key stored AES-256 encrypted at rest
-- Background blockchain monitor transitions `PENDING → CONFIRMED` automatically when funds arrive
+- Background blockchain monitor transitions `PENDING → CONFIRMED` automatically when funds arrive, then sweeps to your payout address
+- Setting a payout address for the first time automatically sweeps any previously confirmed but unswept payments
 - Handles underpayment and expiry events
 - Public status polling endpoint (`GET /payments/:id/status`) — safe to call from a browser with no credentials
 - Idempotency keys on create prevent duplicate payments on network retry